 - How do BSM tools help IT people better align service levels to actual business needs?

 BIOGRAPHY: Brian Barnier is a principal at ValueBridge Advisors, an advisory firm focused on the intersection of business effectiveness, technology economics and decision making.
 He advises business and technology leaders, helping to improve their cost structures and get better business results from technology -- especially in this challenging economic time.
 Barnier also teaches, writes, researches and serves on several best practice committees.

-Karen: Hello, my name is Karen Guillermo, the executive editor for SearchCIO.com, and I'd like to welcome you to today's expert podcast on the importance of business service management; a tool for measuring the success of IT service delivery to the business.
+Karen Guglielmo: Hello, my name is Karen Guglielmo, the executive editor for SearchCIO.com, and I'd like to welcome you to today's expert podcast on the importance of business service management; a tool for measuring the success of IT service delivery to the business.
 I'd like to first welcome today's speaker, Brian Barnier.

-Karen: Great, and as I mentioned earlier, we're here today to talk about business service management.
+Karen Guglielmo: Great, and as I mentioned earlier, we're here today to talk about Business service management .
 A tool for measuring the success of IT service delivery to the business.
 I'll spend the next eight plus minutes asking Brian to answer a number of questions about today's topic.
 So, let's get started.
 From an overall governance of IT perspective, how do BSM tools fit into the big picture?